A mechanic opened a restaurant. On his days off, he fixes junk cars and gives them to people in need.

 “People think Eliot is an angel, and I do, too,” said Frank McClary, the mayor of Andrews S.C.
 “You’d think he has a team behind him, but it’s just him and it blows me away.”

-“Somehow, someway, he is finding the energy to be a great father and a great community leader, and it’s absolutely mind boggling to see what he can do,” McClary continued.
+“Somehow, someway, he is finding the energy to be a great father and a great community leader, and it’s absolutely mind-boggling to see what he can do,” McClary continued.

 Middleton said the support from the rural South Carolina community has made the program possible.